Culture of Bulgaria

-Bulgaria functioned as a cultural hub of Slavic Europe during much of the Middle Ages, exerting considerable literary and cultural influence over the Eastern Orthodox Slavic world by means of the Preslav and Ohrid Literary Schools.
+Bulgaria functioned as a cultural hub of Slavic Europe during much of the Middle Ages, exerting considerable literary influence over the Eastern Orthodox world through the Preslav and Ohrid Literary Schools.
 Bulgaria also gave the world the Cyrillic script, the second most widely used alphabet and sixth most-used writing system in the world, which originated in these two schools in the tenth century.

-Bulgaria's contribution to humanity continued throughout the 19th and 20th centuries, with individuals such as John Atanasoff — a United States citizen of Bulgarian and British descent, regarded as the father of the digital computer.
-A number of noted opera-singers (Nicolai Ghiaurov, Boris Christoff, Raina Kabaivanska, Ghena Dimitrova, Anna Tomowa-Sintow, Vesselina Kasarova), pianist Alexis Weissenberg, and successful artists (Christo, Pascin, Vladimir Dimitrov) popularized the culture of Bulgaria abroad.
+Bulgaria's cultural contribution continued throughout the nineteenth and twentieth centuries in literature, music, theatre, visual arts, and science.
+Internationally recognised people with Bulgarian roots include Nobel Prize in Literature laureate Elias Canetti, the pianist Alexis Weissenberg, opera singer Boris Christoff, John Atanasoff, one of the pioneers of the digital computer, and visual artists Christo, Pascin, and Vladimir Dimitrov.